Can a Bailiff take my car

 The debtor is a minicab driver.
 The bailiff company would argue that he could continue to trade with a cheaper model but in most cases this would not be viable.
 The debtor would very likely not have any funds to purchase a ‘cheaper’ model.
 There is also the important matter that a cheaper version may not be reliable.
 In the case of ‘Hackney cabs’ for example, most are not owned by the debtor.
 They are usually provided under a rental agreement.
 Accordingly, they would be considered ‘exempt’.

 A glazier should easily be able to argue that his vehicle was ‘necessary’ for his business.
-This is because, in almost all cases, his vehicle would be specially modified externally for carrying heavy glass panels.
+In almost all cases, his vehicle would be specially modified externally for carrying heavy glass panels.
 However, a general builder with an expensive ‘transit’ vehicle would have difficulty arguing that his vehicle was exempt.
-The enforcement company would argue that he could very likely continue to trade with a cheaper vehicle.
+The enforcement company would argue that he could continue to trade with a cheaper vehicle.

 What is meant by ‘for use personally’ by the debtor?